Electricity Price Review

 Diagram of the progress of establishing cross-sector energy hardship group

 The causes of energy hardship extend beyond the electricity sector, and the solutions require joint action.
-Government has established an Energy Hardship Expert Panel to recommend policy priorities and actions to alleviate energy hardship in New Zealand, and the Energy Hardship Reference Group to provide a forum to share information and encourage coordination across industry, NGOs and government agencies.
-Funding was announced in August 2020 as part of a $17 million budget package for consumer advocacy and energy hardship.
+The Government established the independent Energy Hardship Expert Panel to recommend policy priorities and actions to alleviate energy hardship in New Zealand, and the Energy Hardship Reference Group to provide a forum to share information and encourage coordination across industry, NGOs and government agencies.

 Members of the Energy Hardship Expert Panel were announced in September 2021.
-The Panel is scheduled to deliver its final recommendations to the Energy and Resources Minister in late July 2023.
+The Panel delivered its final recommendations to the Energy and Resources Minister in July 2023.
+The Panel’s findings and recommendations are informing MBIE’s engagement with the new Government.

 Members of the Energy Hardship Reference Group were announced in December 2021 and were initially appointed for a 12-month term.
-Their terms have been extended to end on 1 December 2023.
+Their terms were extended for a second year.

 Energy hardship expert panel and reference group